Nutrition and Wellness Programs

 Food Handler Training Requirement

-The Food Handler Training Enforcement Act requires all food service area employees or food handlers that work with open/unpackaged foods, food service equipment or utensils, or any food contact surfaces to receive an approved food handler training.
+The Food Handling Regulation Enforcement Act requires all food service area employees or food handlers that work with open/unpackaged foods, food service equipment or utensils, or any food contact surfaces to receive an approved food handler training.

 Volunteers (unpaid adults or students) do not need to complete a food handler training.